-American National Standards Institute 25 West 43rd Street, 4th Floor New York, NY 10036

-System design and installation should also, where applicable, follow information presented in accepted industry guides such as the ASHRAE Handbooks.
-The manufacturer assumes no responsibility for equipment installed in violation of any code or regulation.
+American National Standards Institute 1430 Broadway New York, NY 10018 responsibility for equipment installed in violation of any code or regulation.
 The mechanical installation of the packaged roof top units consists of making final connections between the unit and building services; supply and return duct connections; and drain connections (if required).
-The internal systems of the unit are completely factoryinstalled and tested prior to shipment.
+The internal systems of the unit are completely factory-installed and tested prior to shipment.